OpenMDAO/OpenMDAO/openmdao/docs/advanced_guide/implicit_comps/defining_icomps.rst

      openmdao.test_suite.test_examples.test_circuit_analysis.Diode

 .. note::
-    since we've provided default values for the metadata, they won't be required arguments when instantiating :code:`Resistor` or :code:`Diode`.
+    Since we've provided default values for the metadata, they won't be required arguments when instantiating :code:`Resistor` or :code:`Diode`.
     Check out the :ref:`Feature Manual <FeatureManual>` for more details on how to use :ref:`component metadata <component_metadata>`.